mtingers/botic/README.md

 To test out different trader modules/algorithms, there is a drop-in [backtest exchange](/botic/exchange/backtest.py) that provides historical CoinbasePro BTC-USD data.
 To use, set your config to `exchange_module = Backtest`.

+It's important to note that re-running a backtest may result in a order ID key error.
+Remove the configured cache file to fix (e.g. `rm cache/btc-backtest.cache).

 # Contributing
 See [CONTRIBUTING.md](/CONTRIBUTING.md)